rcgsheffield/sheffield_hpc/hpc/installing-software.rst

     you suspect you may have corrupted your shell environment by editing the ``.bashrc`` file you can reset it with the command ``resetenv`` or ``/usr/local/scripts/resetenv`` then logging out and back in.

+The ``.bashrc`` file is a hidden script file located in a user's home directory which runs when the user logs in using the bash shell.
+The contents of ``.bashrc`` can be changed to define functions, command aliases, and customize the bash shell to the user's liking.

+As this file is executed when the user logs in, it can be customised to add additional directories to the ``PATH`` and ``LD_LIBRARY_PATH`` in order to make software available to the shell.

 Adding a directory such as a personal installation directory with executables and libraries can be achieved as below: